microsoft/rushstack.io-website/docs/api/node-core-library.internalerror.unformattedmessage.md

 ## InternalError.unformattedMessage property

-The underlying error message, without the additional boilerplate for an `InternalError`<!-- -->.
+The underlying error message, without the additional boilerplate for an `InternalError`.

 <b>Signature:</b>